Accessibility

 Adapted toilet

 There is a toilet for wheelchair users on the ground floor.
-This toilet is equipped with an adapted washbasin, grab rails and a fold-down changing table.
+This toilet is equipped with an adapted washbasin, grab rails and a folding baby changing table.

-Two wheelchairs and one walker are available for loan.
-Please reserve in advance via info@museumspeelklok.nl.
+We have two wheelchairs and a walker available to borrow.
+We recommend reserving in advance via info@museumspeelklok.nl.
 Lightweight folding stools can be borrowed at the ticket desk for visitors who have difficulty standing for long periods.

 Parking

-Parking spaces for visitors with physical disabilities are available on Visschersplein and Springweg.
-These parking spaces are owned by the Municipality of Utrecht so we are unable to reserve them in advance for visitors.
-Click here for all disabled parking spaces in Utrecht.
+There are public parking spaces for visitors with physical disabilities on Visschersplein and Springweg.
+These parking spaces are owned by the Municipality of Utrecht and therefore cannot be reserved in advance by us.
+Click here for all accessible parking spaces in Utrecht.

 Special programmes